-This transitional period that occurs in women triggers major shifts in hormone production, balance, and activity.
+Menopause is a transitional period that occurs in women and triggers major shifts in hormone production, balance, and activity.
 These changes can significantly reduce libido.
 Women going through menopause and experiencing libidinal difficulties may benefit greatly from learning about the influence of hormones, how menopause affects libido, and what can be done to restore sex drive.

 Libido is profoundly affected by hormone balance and function.
 Although there are many hormone-disrupting factors, one of the most widely recognized and impactful is menopause.
 Studies have found that many women, up to 40 percent, experience a significant drop in libido between the ages of 45 and 64.
 This stalling of sex drive may be explained in part by the onset of menopause, which typically develops within this age range.